 Are you practicing an instrument or playing a sport?
 Try to use a different muscle or a new movement to achieve the same sound.
 This can be something as simple as posture or body position.

-The idea with motor learning is to keep practicing, even if you are the stage where your movements are automatic.
+The idea with motor learning is to keep practicing, even if you are at the stage where your movements are automatic.
 This variation can very well bring you to the next level of that skill.

 More About Learning Faster